-- Complete the application/enrollment agreement - Provide proof of high school graduation or equivalent - Meet with an Admissions Representative - Complete the necessary entrance test for the program of study - Meet programmatic entry requirements - International students are required to take the TOEFL exam to demonstrate English proficiency.
-The Registrar will evaluate for a passing score.
+- Complete the application/enrollment agreement. - Provide proof of high school graduation or equivalent. - Meet with an Admissions Representative. - Complete the necessary entrance test for the program of study. - Meet programmatic entry requirements. - International students are required to take the TOEFL exam to demonstrate English proficiency.
+The Registrar will evaluate for a passing score. - Applicants under the age of 17 are not eligible for enrollment.